Love French Food

 ❤️Why You Will Love Making Homemade Dressings

-• Dressings can be served with hors d'oeuvres, all green salads and vegetable crudités.
-It is so delicious and very healthy too.
+• Dressings can be served with hors d'oeuvres, all green salads, and vegetable crudités, adding a variety of tastes and being very healthy too.

-• By mixing in other ingredients such as mustard or fresh herbs you then turn your dressing into another beautiful dressing!
+• By mixing in other ingredients such as mustard or fresh French herbs, you then turn your dressing into a completely different, beautiful topping!

-• Try them on warm and cold foods, just divine!
+• Try them on warm and cold foods!

-• Once you know how to make your French dressings you will never need to buy another bottle of dressing from the supermarket and you will save so much money!
+• Once you know how to make your French dressings, you will never need to buy another bottle of dressing from the supermarket, resulting in big savings!

 🫒What You Need

 You just need to keep practicing, trying new combinations and measurements, and, just as importantly, keeping a note of what you've used and in what quantities.
-In time you will come to know instinctively how to dress each salad.
+In time, you will come to know instinctively how to dress each salad.
+This post will help you get started on the right path to excellent salad dressings!

 🥗13 Easy, Everyday Salad Dressings To Make